luminus-framework/luminus/resources/public/md/generating_html.md

 ## Generating HTML

-Hiccup is used as the default templating engine in Luminus.
+[Hiccup](https://github.com/weavejester/hiccup) is used as the default templating engine in Luminus.
-The advantage of using Hiccup is that we can use the full power of Clojure libraries to generate and manipulate our markup.
+The advantage of using Hiccup is that we can use the full power of Clojure to generate and manipulate our markup.
 This means that you don't have to learn a separate DSL for generating your HTML with its own rules and quirks.

 In Hiccup, HTML elements are represented by Clojure vectors and the structure of the element looks as following: